Jagjeet Sandhu

-Jagjeet Sandhu is an Indian film actor and theatre artist who works in Punjabi and Hindi films and Television.
+Jagjeet Sandhu (born 1990 or 1991) is an Indian film actor and theatre artist who works in Punjabi and Hindi films and Television.
 He started his career with the biographic film Rupinder Gandhi in 2015.
 Sandhu is best known for his role of "Bhola" in the Rupinder Gandhi film series and "Romi Gill" in Dakuaan Da Munda and his role as "Tarsem" in Sufna is considered his best role to date.

 Early life

 Sandhu was born in in the small village of Himmatgarh Chhanna, Fatehgarh district, Punjab, India.

 He graduated with a degree of Master of Arts in Indian Theatre from Panjab University, Chandigarh.

 Career

 Sandhu made his debut in Punjabi cinema in 2015, with a supporting role of character "Bhola" in Rupinder Gandhi - The Gangster..?.
 After that he played the role of "Speed" in Qissa Panjab.

 In 2020, Sandhu appeared in a romantic drama Sufna, by Jagdeep Sidhu.
 His performance was praised by critics.
 In 2020, he played the character of "Tope Singh" in the Amazon Prime Video streaming series Paatal Lok.